Health & Accessibilty

 These health services are available to all currently registered students with health coverage (i.e., OHIP/provincial insurance, UHIP) at no additional cost.
 For more information, visit utm.utoronto.ca/health.

 Full-time undergraduate UTM students are automatically covered by the UTMSU Health and Dental Plan.
 This extended health and dental coverage supplements provincial health care and other basic health-care programs.
 Extended health, dental, vision, travel and accidental death and dismemberment benefits are included in the plan.
 Policies typically run from September to August for students enrolled in the fall and winter sessions.
 To learn more about the plan, please visit the Your Coverage page.

 Your Health and Dental Plan benefits can be used anywhere in the world.
 To access your benefits, you can submit a claim after accessing health services online or via the mobile app, or you can ask your healthcare professional to submit the claims directly to Greenshield.
 For more on claims, visit the UTMSU Health and Dental Claims page.

-You can opt out of the Health Plan and/or the Dental plan to receive a refund of the year's fees.
-To do this, complete your opt-out online and submit proof of equivalent coverage during the Change-of-Coverage period.
+Students with alternative coverage can opt out of the Health Plan and/or the Dental plan to receive a refund of the year's fees.
+Provincial health insurance plans (i.e. OHIP) or University health insurance plans (UHIP) are not considered alternative.
+To request an opt-out, complete an application online and submit proof of equivalent coverage during the Change-of-Coverage period.